Ceremonial Castings

 Ceremonial Castings are an American black metal band from Washington.
-Described as "Bewitching Black Metal", they play a unique style surrounded in black magic & the arts of witchcraft.
-They embarked on a Central American tour with Norway's Gorgoroth in September 2012.
+Described as "Bewitching Black Metal", their style draws from black magic and witchcraft.
+They toured Central America with Gorgoroth in September 2012.

 History

 Ceremonial Castings began in the late fall of 1996.
-The band was founded by still existing members Jake Superchi (The Witcher) & brother Nick Superchi (OldNick).
-The basis of the writing & the lyrical foundation striving on the art of black magic, witchcraft & rituals that could only lead to the name of Ceremonial Castings.
+The band was founded by brothers Jake (The Witcher) and Nick Superchi (OldNick).
+The band's lyrics focus on black magic, witchcraft, and rituals, which inspired their name.

-Hailing from the town Battle Ground which is located in the dark forests of Washington state (USA) it is no surprise that the curses that are spewed forth are a perfect mix of unrelenting majestic chaos.
-The recipe contains itself with the magicks of Black, Death, & Thrash Metal to Classical, Symphonic & Dark Ambient combining into the band's self deemed sound as "American Deathphonic Black Metal" or now known as "Bewitching Black Metal".
+Founded in Battle Ground, Washington, the band describes its music as a mix of black, death, and thrash metal with classical, symphonic, and dark ambient influences.

-Both Lord Serpent and Old Nick are involved in musical projects ranging from death metal, to black metal, to ambient.
-Links to these various projects can be found on Ceremonial Castings' Myspace page.
+Lord Serpent and Old Nick are involved in musical projects, ranging from death metal, to black metal, to ambient.
+Links to these projects can be found on Ceremonial Castings' Myspace page.

-The Brothers Superchi also happen to be related to the renowned author, Nathaniel Hawthorne, as they are direct descendants of Nathaniel's great-great-grandfather, Judge John Hathorne.
+The brothers Superchi are related to novelist and short story writer Nathaniel Hawthorne.
+They are direct descendants of Hawthorne's great-great-grandfather, Judge John Hathorne.